 BRAF is a gene that locks down a specific protein called B-Raf.
 This protein helps send signals inside your cells that are related to cell growth.
 Everyone has this gene, and when it’s working properly, it’s an important part of how cells operate.
 But when BRAF is faulty in some way—sometimes known as “changed” or “mutated”—then it might work against the body, by allowing some cancers to grow or even playing a role in that growth process.

-There Are 30 Mutations of the BRAF Gene Related to Cancers
+30 Mutations of the BRAF Gene Are Related to Cancers

 Although BRAF mutation and its connection to cancer was only identified in 2002, research done since then has pinpointed at least 30 different types of mutation that could be associated with cancers.
 The relationship between BRAF mutation and melanoma is particularly strong.
 The mutation doesn’t play much of a role in other common cancers, such as lung cancer.

 About half of all melanomas have changes in the BRAF gene.
 For those who do have the mutation, recurrence rates may be a concern.
 Even after successful treatment of the initial melanoma, the gene mutation typically causes melanoma to start growing again eventually.
 Because of this, your doctor may suggest a more frequent screening schedule if you’ve had melanoma and carry the gene mutation.

 Treatment May Be Different for Those With BRAF Mutations

 If you have a mutation in your BRAF gene, melanoma cells will be making an altered form of protein that helps them grow.
 If that’s the case, you'll likely be treated with drugs that target this protein specifically.
 These meds are vemurafenib (Zelboraf) and dabrafenib (Tafinlar).
 They're designed to attack the BRAF protein directly, to reduce tumor size and slow its growth.
 Drugs that target the BRAF protein aren’t likely to work in patients whose melanomas have a normal BRAF gene.